anatolyza/wmi_exporter/README.md

 `METRICS_PATH` | The path at which to serve metrics.
 Defaults to `/metrics` `TEXTFILE_DIR` | As the `--collector.textfile.directory` flag, provide a directory to read text files with metrics from `EXTRA_FLAGS` | Allows passing full CLI flags.
 Defaults to an empty string.
+`CPU_AFFINITY` | Allows passing optional CPU affinity for the exporter the parameter is a mask ,  for example for CPU0=1 CPU1=2 CPU2=4 CPU3=8 CPU4+CPU5=48 etc..  http://store.tomandmiu.com/cal-amc.php

 Parameters are sent to the installer via `msiexec`.
 Example invocations: